 One of the keys to moving away from habitual sin is spending time daily with Scripture and in prayer.
 Most of us have heard this for years and our immediate response might be, “I don’t have time.”
 I felt this way 10 years ago.
-But I can tell you today, as I enjoy over three years of being free from pornography, if my day is crazy busy I still spend an hour with Scripture and in prayer every morning.
+But I can tell you today, as I enjoy over three years of being free from my porn addiction, if my day is crazy busy I still spend an hour with Scripture and in prayer every morning.
 Most days I spend an hour and a half!
 If you would have suggested that I could carve out this kind of time years ago I would have laughed.

 During a parish retreat it was suggested that we read the daily Catholic readings since it would only take five to seven minutes per day.
 The presenter let us know that we could access the readings for the day on an app called “Laudate.”
 I went to the app store that evening after the retreat and downloaded the free app.

 For me, one of the danger zones for acting out with pornography was in the morning shortly after I woke up.
 I thought to myself that if instead of masturbating I read the Liturgy of the Word I wouldn’t need any extra time.
 On the app, I found a wealth of resources in addition to the daily Scripture readings.
 This included info on the “Saint of the Day,” daily prayers, a daily mass video, and more.